rogeraabbccdd/Pattern-Converter/README.md

     ![](./readme_assets/repeat.png)
 - TECHMANIA file `.tech`
   - Will convert to `DJMAX pt txt` and `.bytes`.
-  - This tool only parse notes, You have to create a pattern in TECHMANIA first, and edit it with text editor.
   - Drag notes angle will not be parsed, you have to edit it in TECHMANIA editor by yourself.
   - You have to fix repeat notes and chain notes after convert by yourself at this moment.
 - TapSonic Pattern file `.xml`